dylanwraith/system-design-concepts/README.md

 * Stored procedures and be utilized to optimize queries, but these are known for being a nightmare to maintain

 In general, this is not a common database approach due to its processing limitations

+## Column Oriented Storage

+When a database stores row-data, it does so in data chunks that group column data together.
+So, if a row has 5 columns, data will need to be written to 5 different locations on disc.
+As a result, data locality is geared towards doing batch queries on a single column for multiple rows.

+This is great for things like data analytics.
+If I wanted to determine the average age of by userbase, I'd be able to quickly fetch all of the age values since they are stored next to each other on-disc.

+### Notable Downsides

+There are some unique drawbacks to column oriented storage.

+1. All columns need to utilize the same sort order.
+Because a row's data is not stored in the same place, the sort order of the data is the only thing that would allow us to fetch an entire row of data.
+2. Writes require writing to multiple places on disc.
+This can be optimized using a LSM Tree with SSTables.
+A write buffer allows us to optimize writes by performing them in-memory, then doing batch writes to disc when flushing the tree.
+Flushing the tree will effectively create an SSTable for each column in the rows being batch-written.

+### Column Compression

+If column values are often repeated, for example a user's `age` is likely a value between 0 and 100, column compression can be used to greatly reduce the amount of data passed over network and stored in the database.

+Bitmap Encoding or Run Length Encoding are commonly used to represent large sets of data.

+Dictionary Compression is often used when there are repeated string values.
+Rather than using the string value, a binary value can be assigned to represent the string value, reducing what was 2bytes/character to simply bits.

+In extreme cases, compression can enable usage of in-memory storage and CPU caching, greatly improving performance.